chipnetics/AVR-snes-controller/README.md

 # AVR-snes-controller

-This work is released under MIT License.
+This firmware source code (work) is released under MIT License.

 Parallelize (lagless) the serial output from a SNES controller for use with a Neo Geo or other applications